tangshuang/.datamanager.js/README.md

 Array of functions.
 If you pass only one function, it is ok.

+To understand how `autorun` works, you should learn about `MobX`'s autorun first.

 ### autofree(funcs)

 Freed watchings which created by `autorun`.
 You must to do this before you destroy your component if you have called `autorun`, or you will face memory problem.